qfpl/state-machine-testing-course/level04/README.md

 # Level 04 - Positive & Negative Testing

 In a previous level you implemented commands with pre-conditions to ensure they are only run when they are guaranteed to succeed.
 However this only tests the 'positive' path within the application.
-To be thorough we need to check what happens if we execute a command when the 'ideal' requirements have not been satisfied.
+To be thorough we need commands that do the 'wrong' thing.
+These 'negative' commands should use `Ensure` callbacks to verify that errors are correctly raised, and that the state doesn't change in unexpected ways.

-In this level you will write commands to ensure both the positive and negative paths are tested.
+In this level you will write negative commands to complement your existing positive ones.

 Some negative operations to test: